Catherine S. McMullen is a screenwriter for film, TV and VR.

-In 2017, her feature script The Other Lamb was on the 2017 BLACK LIST, 2017 HIT LIST and 2017 BLOOD LIST as one of Hollywood’s best unproduced scripts.
+In 2017, her feature script The Other Lamb was on the 2017 BLACK LIST, 2017 HIT LIST and 2017 BLOOD LIST, as one of Hollywood’s best unproduced scripts.
 It is currently under option with Rumble Films (Drive, Whiplash, Nightcrawler).
-She was also on the 2017 Young & Hungry List of up-and-coming screenwriters.
+She was also on the 2017 Young & Hungry List of up-and-coming screenwriters, and the 2016 Inside Film List as one of the Australian screen industry’s ‘Rising Talents’.
 She is currently in development on a number of film, television and VR projects.

-Her fiction work has been published in Nightmare Magazine, Aurealis Magazine, Interzone, Dark Tales, and has been reprinted in anthologies such as Year’s Best Australian Fantasy & Horror and Focus 2013: Highlights of Australian Short Fiction.
-Her short story ‘The Nest’ was nominated for an Australian Shadows Award from the Australian Horror Writers’ Association, and her short story ‘Monday-child’ was voted by Aurealis subscribers as ‘Best Story of 2013’.
+Her fiction work has been published in Nightmare Magazine, Aurealis Magazine, and Interzone, and has been reprinted in various ‘Best Of’ anthologies.
+Her short story ‘The Nest’ was nominated for a Shadows Award from the Australian Horror Writers’ Association, and her short story ‘Monday-child’ was voted by Aurealis subscribers as Best Story of 2013.